 Target times will range from finishing the race in just under one hour, 30 minutes to getting runners around the route in just under three hours, which is the race time limit.

-The fortnightly free training sessions will take place at Peterborough Embankment Athletics Track on Bishops Road and are designed to help prepare runners for race day.
+The free training sessions take place fortnightly at Peterborough Embankment Athletics Track on Bishops Road and help prepare runners for race day.
 The evenings are led by experienced runners and coaches from Peterborough's leading local running clubs and are over seen by fully qualified UK Athletics endurance coaches.

 Training starts with a warm-up at 7pm and will last between 30 and 90 minutes depending on ability.
 The sessions are suitable for people of all levels of fitness and experience with runners split into groups that reflect their ability.

-Advice on training programmes will also be available and at the first session one of the event's long standing sponsors - Advance Performance - will be lead the warm up session and offering advice on running shoes, injury prevention and nutrition.
+Advice on training programmes will also be available.
+Advance Performance, one of the event's long standing sponsors, will be attending the session on 15 July to offer advice on running shoes, injury prevention and nutrition.

-"The sessions are led by some of the best coaches in the region and runners have always fed back to us on how motivated they feel after taking part in the excellent training we provide."
+"The sessions are free and led by some of the best coaches in the region.
+Runners always tell us how motivated they feel after taking part in the excellent training we provide."

-"Pacers attending the first free training evening will be leading runners aiming for sub one hour 50 minutes or two hours on race day.
-It's a no pressure environment and there is no need to book.
-People attending will get excellent help and advice from experienced runners and coaches who want to ensure they enjoy the race."
+"The training sessions are held in a no pressure environment and there is no need to book.
+People attending will get excellent help and advice from experienced runners and coaches who want to ensure they enjoy the Perkins Great Eastern Run."

-The free training dates (Wednesday's at 7pm) are:
+The free training sessions (Wednesday's at 7pm) will run on:

-For more information about pacers, target times and when they will be attending the free training sessions visit www.perkinsgreateasternrun.co.uk.
-Entries to the half marathon and fun run can also be made online.
+Visit www.perkinsgreateasternrun.co.uk for more information about pacers, target times and the free training sessions.
+Entries to the half marathon and fun run can be made online.

-Alternatively, entries can be made by post or in person at the Visitor Information Centre, 9 Bridge Street, Peterborough PE1 1HJ.
+Entries can also be made by post or in person at the Visitor Information Centre, 9 Bridge Street, Peterborough PE1 1HJ.